News Stories

 Photo: Getty Images/Andrzej Rostek

-In 2026 Australia marks 125 years since its six founding states became a federation.
+In 2026 Australia marks 125 years since its founding states became a federation.
 The Royal Australian Mint will issue uncirculated 25-cent coins honoring the original six states and a $1 coin for the Commonwealth.

 Photo: Getty Images/omersukrugoksu